 Music for Weddings in the Roman Catholic Church

 Wedding music must conform to the guidelines for liturgical sacramental celebrations.
 It is an integral part of the Liturgy and should promote an atmosphere of prayer.
 Sacred music is always the proper setting for the Wedding Liturgy.
-Arrangements for your music must be made during your personal, Liturgical Planning Sessions with the Associate Director of Music no later than 2 months prior to your wedding date in order to ensure proper selection.
+Arrangements for your music must be made no later than one month prior to your wedding date in order to ensure proper selection.

 Selecting Music for your Wedding